teixeira-fernando/restassured-framework-setup/README.md

 Model and Builder class to
 [mapping objects thought serialization and deserialization](https://github.com/rest-assured/rest-assured/wiki/Usage#object-mapping) in use with Rest-Assured.

-#### specs
-Request and Response specifications used by the clients and e2e tests.
-The class `InitialStepsSpec` set the basePath, baseURI, and port for the custom specs.
-The classes `RestrictionsSpecs` and `SimulationsSpecs` contains the implementation of request and response specifications.

 ### src/test/resources
 It has a `schemas` folder with the JSON Schemas to enable Contract Testing using Rest-Assured.
 Also, the properties file to easily configure the API URI.